africdev/africdev.github.io/README.md

-This is my CV and a small portfolio of websites.
+This is my CV and my portfolio of projects.